 This is one of my personal favourites so I have created separate web pages of detailed information and photos.
 Well worth a visit.
-The castle and grounds are open daily from 1 May to early October between 10am and 5.30pm.
+The castle and grounds are open daily from 13 April to 6 October 2019 between 10am and 5.30pm.

 You can also visit the gardens of Auchindoune House (where the Dowager Countess Cawdor lives during the tourist season).
 This is 30 minutes walk from the castle through the woods or a few minutes' by car.
 The gardens are usually open on Tuesdays and Thursdays in May, June, July and August from 10am - 4.30pm and at other times by appointment (tel: 01667 404401).
 There is an honesty box.

 A few miles after Nairn, Brodie Castle is another one not to miss.
 Guided tours of the castle run every 30 minutes.
 Open daily (except Christmas and New Year).
 The grounds are open all year.
 Owned by The National Trust for Scotland.

 Often overlooked by visitors is the Conservation village of Cawdor itself, a quiet place well worth walking around.
 There are several pretty old houses, a fountain, bowling green, tavern, school, post office and shop.
 Cawdor church was built in 1619 by the then Thane of Cawdor, Sir John Campbell, after he survived being shipwrecked when returning from the Isle of Islay.

 There are usually several guided walks organised during the summer - telephone 01667 404 666 for full details of this year's programme.
 If similar to previous years, these will include walks of between 1.5 hours and 4 hours to see varied habitats within the local woodlands, and perhaps Findhorn Valley, Loch of Boath or Findhorn Terraces.